• Home

 Photo credit: Studio McGee

-Ever since I saw it, I have been looking for affordable planters in the similar size and shape.
+Ever since I saw this planter, I have been looking for affordable planters in the similar size and shape and have not been able to find one.

 White spray painted planter filled with white hydrangeas on coffee table